Last Alive

 I recently participated in an interview with eBook publisher, ManyBooks to talk about my work, including my latest novel: Give Me Shelter.

-MY LATEST: UNTIL IT WAS GONE
+UNTIL IT WAS GONE

 “Moving, compelling, and engaging…a must-read…”